 You are required to take out comprehensive travel and medical insurance to cover the full period you will be in the country at the time of booking, we recommend including medivac to the UK if necessary.
 You should be aware, however, that most insurance companies will not authorise medivac to the UK as a matter of routine, or because local hospitals are not up to UK standards.
 You should check any exclusions and that your policy covers you for horseriding.

 There will be electricity available on all nights to recharge cameras and batteries and there is also wifi available in most of the hotels.
 If you need film or specialist batteries we suggest you take them with you.
-There is mobile phone reception on most days.
+There is mobile phone reception on most days If you want to bring a GoPro please be advised that you will have to have permission from all other guests and guides that they are willing to be filmed.

 Come prepared for heat as well as cold.
 Mountain climates can be very changeable, layers are essential.
 Pack all riding gear including hat, gloves (also warm), riding trousers, jacket, boots that are suitable to walk in as well.